ayatokura/ai-openscale/cloud-risk-config-ovr-wos-only.md

 #### Step 2: Add services to your IBM Cloud account

 As soon as you have an IBM Cloud account, you can use the dashboard to add the required services.
 For each service, you can choose the Lite or Free plan.
-You must have instances for the following services: Watson OpenScale, Watson Studio, and Watson Machine Learning (2 Instances).
+You must have instances for the following services: {{site.data.keyword.aios_short}}, Watson Studio, and Watson Machine Learning (2 Instances).

 1. From the Navigation Menu, click **Resource** list.
 2. Click the **Create resource** button.